aaronblohowiak/inspector_gadget/README.markdown

     Added method split_names to Pathname in /opt/local/lib/ruby/gems/1.8/gems/builder-2.1.2/lib/blankslate.rb:84 Added method split to Pathname in /opt/local/lib/ruby/gems/1.8/gems/builder-2.1.2/lib/blankslate.rb:84

+Also, there is no support for the removal of methods / undefinition.

+I didn't respect 80 character line widths =/

-This isn't an issue for my uses, so I may not fix this in the near future.
+These aren't blockers for my uses, so I may not fix this in the near future.
 Please send me your patches / pull requests.

 ## Contributors ##
   * [Aaron Blohowiak](http://github.com/aaronblohowiak)